Zhang Huachen

-Zhang Huachen (张华晨 (張華晨, Zhāng Huáchén); born 16 March 1998) is a Chinese footballer who currently plays for Changchun Yatai in the Chinese Super League.
+Zhang Huachen (张华晨 (張華晨, Zhāng Huáchén); born 16 March 1998) is a Chinese footballer who currently plays for Dalian Yingbo in the Chinese Super League.

 Club career

 Zhang Huachen joined Chinese Super League side Shanghai SIPG's (renamed later as Shanghai Port) youth academy in November 2014 when Shanghai SIPG bought Shanghai Luckystar' youth team.
 He was promoted to the first team squad by André Villas-Boas in the 2017 season.
 On 4 March 2017, Zhang made his senior debut in a 5–1 home victory against Changchun Yatai as the benefit of the new rule of the Super League that at least one Under-23 player must in the starting.
 He was substituted off in the 29th minute when Shanghai was losing 1–0.
 He would be used as a squad player until he would be loaned out to second-tier club Nantong Zhiyun on 16 June 2020.

 Zhang would return to Shanghai in the 2021 Chinese Super League campaign after his loan from Nantong.
 He would go on to gain more playing time and go on to score his first goal for the club on 6 August 2021, in a league game against Dalian Professional in a 5–0 victory.

+On 26 January 2026, Zhang joined Chinese Super League side Dalian Yingbo.